corda/corda-docs-portal/usage-docs/editing-pages.md

 ![edit icon](images/page-edit.png)

-which should open the current page in VSCode (only).
+which should open the current page in VSCode.

+For other editors see the note at the bottom of the page.

 In Windows Powershell (assuming there are no spaces in your `pwd`):